This post may contain affiliate links. See our affiliate disclaimer here.

 Once you hit the 125,000 mark, Southwest sends you an email letting you know that:

 - You need to designate who you want to fly with you.
 You can change this person up to 3 times while your companion pass is valid.

 We would pay for Heath’s flight in points (we had plenty!) and mine was nearly free.
-We have to pay is $5.60 per leg, which is the US government tax for domestic flights.
+We have to pay $5.60 per leg, which is the US government tax for domestic flights.
 (The cost may be more if you take an international flight, for example to Mexico, when there are more fees and taxes involved.)